 How to send group messages on the iPhone

-If you have a group of friends or family members who own iPhones it is easy to send group messages using Messages on the iPhone.
+If you have a group of friends or family members who own iPhones it's easy to send group messages using Messages on the iPhone.
 This means you don't have to send the same message to each person individually, you can message them all at once - and best of all any replies will go to everyone in the group.

-- Open the Messages app
+- Open the Messages app.

-- Tap on the square icon in the top right
+- Tap on the square icon in the top right.

 - Start typing the names of your friends…